MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | Collidable | `boolean` | Determines whether collision is applied to this collider. |
 | Collision Layer | `Everything`, `Objects Only`, or `Players Only`.
 Default is `Everything` | Determines which layers will collide.
 With `Objects Only`, projectiles and other objects will be blocked, but players can pass through and with `Players Only` everything can pass through except players. |

-**TypeScript**: Collider Gizmos are references as `Entity` instances with no additional scripting capabilities.
+**TypeScript**: Collider Gizmos are referenced as `Entity` instances with no additional scripting capabilities.

+**Limitations**: There is currently no way to script a player to "force"-enter a pose.
+There is also no way to prevent them from exiting.

 ## Custom UI Gizmo
 **Description**: Presents a custom UI (User Interface) to your players.
 Also see [Custom UI](#custom-ui)